-A Spoleto visit should start at the beginning: with a stop at one of the oldest churches in Western Europe (4th – 5th c.
-AD) outside of the medieval walls and attached to the cemetery, meriting a visit in its own right.
+Our Spoleto visit starts with a stop at one of the oldest churches in Western Europe (4th – 5th c.
+A.D.) outside of the medieval walls and attached to the cemetery (meriting a visit in its own right).

-This early Christian basilica is made from materials literally “recycled” from Roman temples in the area.
+This early Christian basilica was constructed from materials literally “recycled” from Roman temples in the area.
 Not far way, amphitheater ruins bear further testament to ancient Spoletium – as does the Roman theater in the town centro.

 Near a medieval mill flanked by an ancient guard tower, you can walk onto the astounding 14th c. medieval aqueduct, imposing Papal feudal fortress greeting you on the other side.